 Client Air Show Pilot: Dennis Suding THE UPRIGHT ACCELERATED FLAT SPIN: AEROBATIC MANEUVER Category (Basic, Advanced or Extreme): Advanced What’s Happening?
 In this video clip the Fighter Combat pilot (Paul BJ Ransbury) talks the client (Dennis) through the entry and recovery of this particular advanced aerobatic maneuver.
 The specific recovery BJ takes him through is […]

 Client Air Show Pilot: Carl McElroy THE LOMCEVAK TUMBLE: AEROBATIC MANEUVER Category (Basic, Advanced or Extreme): Extreme What’s Happening?
 The Lomcevak – (pronounced LOHM-sheh-vock).
 A Czechoslovakian word translated as “Berserk Headache”, it is actually a colloquialism meaning “Drunken Bum.”
-The Lomcevak, also called the lump-lump, appears to be a totally out-of-control maneuver in which the […]
+The Lomcevak, also called the lump-lump, appears to be a totally out-of-control maneuver cheap accutane online […]

 David arrived at Fighter Combat wanting to see everything the Extra could do and was specifically interested in the Point Roll (or Hesitation Roll).
 After an instructional demonstration and a few practices, he was able to fly the maneuver more effectively using a slower roll rate with crisper “stops” at the 90 degree points which characterizes this maneuver.